OFFIS-mosaik/mosaik/docs/tutorial/demo1.rst

 the ``create()`` method of our Sim API implementation.
 Similarly, the database has a parameter for its filename.

-Now, we need to connect the example model with our database.
-That's who we tell mosaik to send the outputs of the example model into the database:
+Now, we need to connect the example model to the monitor.
+That's how we tell mosaik to send the outputs of the example model to the monotir.

 .. literalinclude:: code/demo_1.py
    :lines: 29-30